Digital Citizenship

 There is more being discussed about Digital Citizenship and its connection Artificial Intelligence (AI).
 Many educators are asking if and possibly how to utilize this tool (or not).
 There are some great thought leaders out there writing, speaking and presenting on this topic.
 It is important to understand AI's place and how we can use this tool as a resource.
 In an article.
 I wrote for the International Curriculum Association, titled - Digital Citizenship: How to Recognize and Harness the Potential of Artificial Intelligence (AI) might provide a starting point.

 Working with Dr. Marty Park we released a book on Digital Citizenship titled - The Digital Citizenship Handbook for School Leaders: Fostering Positive Interactions Online back in 2019 (and how things have changed!).
-We are in discussions with ISTE/ASCD on an updated book.
+We are now working on a second edition for ISTE/ASCD for educational leaders in early 2027.
 We will provide updated information as it is available for release.
 In the meantime, the current edition is still available.
 Also, you can see the article in Tech & Learning (Fall 2020) - Making Digital Citizenship Stick

 I appreciate all the work everyone has been doing.
 Have a wonderful day!